lucianoayres/chatty-ai/README.md

 The guidelines settings control how agents behave in different conversation modes:

 - `interactive_guidelines`: Used in regular conversations where humans participate.
-This is the default mode when using `--converse` without the `--auto` flag.
+This is the default mode when using `--with` without the `--auto` flag.
 These guidelines encourage agents to interact with both human users and other agents.

 - `autonomous_guidelines`: Used only when the `--auto` flag is enabled.
 These guidelines are specifically designed for agent-to-agent conversations without human participation, encouraging more autonomous discussion between the agents.